-As Bouchard (2021) rightly points out, portfolio frameworks like that of Markowitz (1952), and really any in applied usage, require knowledge of the dependence measure (here, Pearson's) to be representative of the future realized correlations, because financial data is not stationary (i.e. its conditional distribution changes over time).
-Therefore, we need a forecast, into the near-term future, of the conditional Pearson's matrix.
-And a very compelling one, namely, "Average Oracle" (AO), is exactly what is provided by Bongiorno et al. (2023) (see also Bongiorno & Challet, 2023a, for an extensive empirical study against competitors).
+'conditional distribution' refers to the distribution conditional on a specific time period).
+Therefore, we need a forecast, into the near-term future, of the conditional dependence matrix.
+And a very compelling one for Pearson's and the covariance matrix, dubbed "Average Oracle" (AO), is exactly what is provided by Bongiorno et al. (2023) (see also Bongiorno & Challet, 2023a, for an extensive empirical study against competitors).
 Conceptually AO is very straightforward: based on the eigen decomposition of Pearson's matrix, it uses the (oracle) covariance of the next-period 'future' with the eigenvectors of the adjacent past period to obtain eigenvalues that, when averaged over many samples, embed the desired, dynamic time effects for a robust forecast of Pearson's matrix.
 Somewhat surprisingly, this intuitive method outperforms all flavors of advanced "shrinkage," both non-linear (see Ledoit & Wolf, 2017) and quadratic (see Ledoit & Wolf, 2022a, 2022b) as well as DCC and NLS combinations (see Engle et al., 2019).
 It is fast, straightforward to understand and implement, and importantly, fully nonparametric.
-AO's outperformance of the widely used NLS approach perhaps should not be so surprising given that Bongiorno & Challet (2023b) recently proved that NLS is not optimal for portfolio optimization, as was widely believed, because it does not optimize under non-stationarity.20 So I recommend AO as the current state-of-the-art conditional estimator of Pearson's matrix.
-However, this literature is vast, comprising easily many hundreds of papers if covariance estimation is included, and given the current rapid pace of research in this area, it is certainly possible that new, worthy competitors exist, especially under specific data conditions (see include Zhang et al. (2022), Zhang et al. (2023), Vanni et al. (2024) and Zhangshuang et al. (2025) for such recent possible examples).
+AO's outperformance of the widely used NLS approach perhaps should not be so surprising given that Bongiorno & Challet (2023b) recently proved that NLS is not optimal for portfolio optimization, as was widely believed, because it does not optimize under non-stationarity.27 So I recommend AO as the current state-of-the-art conditional estimator of Pearson's matrix.
+However, this literature is vast, comprising easily many hundreds of papers when both covariance and Pearson's correlation estimation are included, and given the current rapid pace of research in this area, it is certainly possible that new, worthy competitors exist, especially under specific data conditions (see for example Zhang et al. (2022), Zhang et al. (2023), Vanni et al. (2024), and Zhangshuang et al. (2025); also note a new and very similarly conceived competitor, compared to AO, in Rebonato and Feng (2025)).